Never underestimate the power you have to create change. Sometimes even small and seemingly insignificant actions can lead to powerful changes.

 That was until Lisa explained the mission driving the café.

 You see this isn’t just a regular café.
 Free Bird Café was born out of a need to fuel the Thai Freedom House, a powerful nonprofit that educates Burmese refugees and minority groups.
 From teaching multiple languages to exploring arts to helping individuals fit into Thai society, the Thai Freedom House works to address the gaps that these communities face in society.
-Dive deeper into the full mission here.

 The café supports that mission through the social enterprise model.